To remove excess hanging skin from the arms following a gastric bypass surgery for weight loss, this patient had an Arm Lift.View Patient Details

 The brachioplasty procedure, also known as an arm lift, reduces excess skin and underlying fat that occurs between the underarm and the elbow, reshaping the arm to result in smoother skin and more normal contours.

+The procedure can be performed on adults of any age whose weight is relatively stable and who are not significantly overweight.
 An arm lift will reduce the size of your upper arms to give you smooth, tightened skin and a more toned and proportionate appearance.
 This procedure is commonly performed on patients who have had a large amount of weight loss or patients who have a lot of saggy skin in their arms.

 What types of arm lifts does Dr. Rodriguez perform?

 After my weight loss, the excess skin on my upper arms makes me look like I have bat wings.

 The Arm Lift can be performed at three different levels.
 The level chosen is a decision that you make with me during your initial consultation and is mainly a function of the 1) amount of skin you have hanging from your armpit and arms 2) the length of your arm which has the amount of hanging skin.

 Invisible Arm Lift -Removes armpit skin and fatty tissue. removes excess skin at the crease of axilla (armpit) resulting in a short scar and is usually combined with liposuction of the upper arm.

 Traditional Arm Lift - Removes hanging skin and fatty tissue from your armpit to just above the elbow.
 The incision is made on the inside of our arm.